wdawson/okta.github.io/_source/_3rd_party_notices/Android_Mobile.md

 Copyright (c) 2007-2011 the original author or authors.

-Licensed under the Apache License, Version 2.0 (the “License”); you may not use this file except in compliance with the License.
+Licensed under the Apache License, Version 2.0 (the "License"); you may not use this file except in compliance with the License.

 You may obtain a copy of the License at